 Family Support Division

-- All state offices are now closed; however, we can help you over the phone at 1-855-FSD-INFO or online.
+- Our offices are currently closed to the public; however, we can help you over the phone at 1-855-FSD-INFO or online.
 If you need to send in verification documents like copies of your ID card, paystubs, or statements, you can temporarily send them to FSD.Documents@dss.mo.gov or fax to 573-526-9400.
 Do not send questions to this email or fax number, we will not be able to respond.

-- The FSD Information Line (1-855-FSD-INFO) will temporarily expand their hours and operate 7 days a week.
+- The FSD Information Line (1-855-FSD-INFO) will temporarily expand their hours.
 The new hours are:

 - Monday – Friday: 6 a.m. to 6:30 p.m.